Smiling couple looks at laptop screen in their home

 3. It’s important to review your credit report from all three main credit reporting agencies, as your credit information can vary.

-A credit reporting agency, also known as a credit bureau, is a company that collects your credit history from various financial institutions and uses this information to create a credit report.
-There are three main credit reporting agencies in the U.S.–Experian, Equifax, and TransUnion.
+A credit reporting agency, also known as a credit bureau, is a company that collects your credit history from various financial institutions.
+They use this information to create your credit report.
+There are three main credit reporting agencies in the United States—Experian, Equifax, and TransUnion.

 What do credit reporting agencies do